nivgo/AndroidDeviceAutomator/README.md

 # AndroidDeviceAutomator

 AndroidDeviceAutomator is a python toolkit for automating interactions with Android devices using the Android Debug Bridge.
-It supports functionalities such as sending SMS, making calls, executing general commands,recording & playing back device events.
+It supports functionalities such as sending SMS, making calls, executing general commands, recording & playing back device events.

 ## Overview